 Symptoms of a deviated septum include the following:

 Although normally invisible from the exterior, diagnosis of a deviated septum can easily be determined by a brief examination of the interior of the nose by an ear, nose, and throat specialist (otolaryngologist).
 Recommended treatment will depend on the severity of the symptoms.
 Possible treatments include the following:

 When the symptoms are minor (intermittent stuffy nose, minor snoring), treatment usually consists of antihistamines, nasal decongestants, and cortisone-containing nasal sprays.
 These medications can help to clear mucus and prevent congestion from building up in the nasal cavity.
 Medications may be over-the-counter or prescription.

 When symptoms become persistent and/or difficult to deal with, such as with chronic sinusitis, breathing problems, or extreme snoring, your doctor may recommend surgery to correct the deviated septum.

 Surgery to correct a deviated septum is called septoplasty .
 As a rule, it is generally not done until after the age 18, when cartilage growth is complete.

-During septoplasty, the doctor pushes back the lining of the septum and cuts away the portion of the cartilage that is protruding into the nostril.
-After the cartilage is removed, the lining is moved back into place.
+During septoplasty, the doctor straightens the septum and repositions it.
+Sometimes the septum needs to be removed during the procedure in order to be repositioned.
 Tiny splints may be placed inside the nose to keep the septum in place while it heals.